saakaifoundry/oddworks-android-sdk/README.md

 # OddworksDevice
-A Java SDK for the OddWorks Device API
+An Android SDK for the OddWorks Device API